Karl Reindler: Sedan Racing

 2008 saw him join Matt Connolly Motorsports Pontiac GTO.R team for the Daytona 24 Hour.
-Reindler qualified the car 3rd in GT, but had a raft of mechanical drama's during the race and finished 25th in class.
+Reindler qualified the car third in GT, but had a raft of mechanical drama's during the race and finished 25th in class.
 This was in addition to a full season in Fujitsu series in 2008, partnering Dean Canto at Howard Racing.
 8th outright in the Series earned him the V8 Supercar Mike Kable Rookie of the Year Award.
 Reindler also participated in that year's Bathurst 1000 replacing Grant Denyer at Ford Rising Stars Racing following his monster truck accident.
 2009 saw just a handful of races which included the twin driver Australian Mini Challenge race in Perth where he shared with his younger brother Chris, not to mention partnering with Jason Bright for the V8 Supercar endurance events, which included an 11th-place finish at the Bathurst 1000.

 Reindler joined V8 Supercars full-time in 2010.
 Reindler drove a Brad Jones Racing customer Holden Commodore under the banner of Britek Motorsport and Fair Dinkum Sheds Racing.

-Reindler continued with the Brad Jones Racing team in 2011, and after a season-best qualifying and finish of 6th and 7th on the Saturday at the Barbagallo Raceway round in 2011, he was involved in a major start-line accident with Steve Owen on the Sunday.
+Reindler continued with the Brad Jones Racing team in 2011, and after a season-best qualifying and finish of sixth and seventh on the Saturday at the Barbagallo Raceway round in 2011, he was involved in a major start-line accident with Steve Owen on the Sunday.
 Reindler's clutch failed on the grid, causing the car to stall and was hit from behind at an estimated 150 km/h by Owen, the resulting impact rupturing the fuel cell, producing a major fireball.
 The fuel entered the car and starting burning it from the inside out.
 Reindler walked away suffering burns to his face and hands, was hospitalised and released that evening.

-In 2012 Karl joined Kelly Racing to drive the #11 Car as teammate to Greg Murphy for the 2012 season.
+In 2012, Reindler joined Kelly Racing to drive the #11 Car as teammate to Greg Murphy for the 2012 season.

-After 3 years full-time in V8 Supercars, Reindler took a step back in 2013, competing in a few select rounds of the Australian Carrera Cup Championship and teamed up with Rick Kelly in the factory Jack Daniel's Nissan Altima V8 Supercar for the V8 Supercar PIRTEK Enduro Cup.
-Despite being hindered by straight-line speed issues, the duo went on to lead the Gold Coast race and ultimately finish in 6th place.
+After three years full-time in V8 Supercars, Reindler took a step back in 2013, competing in a few select rounds of the Australian Carrera Cup Championship and teamed up with Rick Kelly in the factory Jack Daniel's Nissan Altima V8 Supercar for the V8 Supercar PIRTEK Enduro Cup.
+Despite being hindered by straight-line speed issues, the duo went on to lead the Gold Coast race and ultimately finish in sixth place.

 2014 saw Reindler on a hiatus from the sport competing in only two events; the Bathurst 12hr which saw a pole position and fastest race lap in class, and the Phillip Island 101 of the Australian GT Championship where he took out a class win and fastest lap.

-He made his return to V8 Supercars alongside Tim Blanchard in the #3 Lucas Dumbrell Motorsport Holden Commodore (VF) at the 2015 Wilson Security Sandown 500, finishing 8th.
+Reindler made his return to V8 Supercars alongside Tim Blanchard in the #3 Lucas Dumbrell Motorsport Holden Commodore (VF) at the 2015 Wilson Security Sandown 500, finishing eighth.

-In 2016 he joined Team 18 initially for the endurance championship but also filling in for Lee Holdsworth at Sydney Motorsport Park.
+In 2016, Reindler joined Team 18 initially for the endurance championship but also filling in for Lee Holdsworth at Sydney Motorsport Park.
 He continued with the team in 2017.